mysore palace

 Bangalore to Mysore Palace — My Visit

 As I said above, my visit happened during an official media trip.
 We were a group of 15 bloggers, representing 5 continents, invited to experience luxury train travel in India.
 Who invited us?
-The ministry of tourism handling operations for Incredible India.
+The Ministry of tourism handling operations for Incredible India.

 View this post on Instagram